-Christopher Lacovara, Chairman and Vice President
+Mr. Lacovara has served on Kohlberg Capital's Board since December 2006 and is also the Chairman of the Board, the Chairman of the Valuation Committee of the Board and a Vice President of the Company.
 Mr. Lacovara joined Kohlberg & Co. in 1988 and was named Principal in 1995 and co-managing partner in 2006.
 During his tenure at Kohlberg & Co., Mr. Lacovara has been responsible for investing more than \$500 million in more than 25 leveraged buyouts and add-on acquisitions.
 From 1987 to 1988, he was an Associate in the Mergers and Acquisitions Department at Lazard Freres & Company.
 Prior to that he was a Financial Analyst in the Corporate Finance Department of Goldman, Sachs & Co.
 Mr. Lacovara received a A.B. in History from Harvard College, a B.E. in Engineering Sciences from Hofstra University and a Master of Science in Civil Engineering from Columbia University.
 Mr. Lacovara serves on the board of directors of a number of private companies as well as the Management Committee of Katonah Debt Advisors.
-Mr. Lacovara also serves on the board of directors of Katy Industries, Inc., Schawk, Inc. and Stanadyne Corp.
+Mr. Lacovara also serves on the board of directors of Katy Industries, Inc. and Stanadyne Corp.

-James A. Kohlberg, Vice Chairman and Vice President
+James A. Kohlberg

-Mr. Kohlberg is a co-founder and the Chairman of Kohlberg & Co.
-Mr. Kohlberg has over 22 years experience in the buyout profession and from 1984 to 1987, was with KKR.
+Mr. Kohlberg has served on Kohlberg Capital's Board since December 2006 and is also the Vice Chairman of the Board and a Vice President of the Company.
+Mr. Kohlberg is also a co-founder and Chairman of Kohlberg & Co.
+Mr. Kohlberg has over 22 years experience in the buyout profession, and from 1984 to 1987 was with KKR.
 Prior to joining KKR he was employed by Merrill Lynch & Co.
 Mr. Kohlberg received a B.A. from Golden Gate University and an M.B.A. from New York University.
-Mr. Kohlberg serves on the board of directors of numerous private companies, as well as the Management Committee of Katonah Debt Advisors.
-Mr. Kohlberg also serves on the board of directors of Katy Industries, Inc. and Stanadyne Corp.
+Mr. Kohlberg serves on the board of directors of numerous private companies.
+Mr. Kohlberg also serves on the board of directors of EcoAmerica, ClearEdge Power, Inc. and Essential Entertainment.

-Samuel P. Frieder, Director and Vice President
+Samuel P. Frieder

+Mr. Frieder has served on Kohlberg Capital's Board since December 2006, serves on the Valuation Committee of the Board and is a Vice President of the Company.
 Mr. Frieder joined Kohlberg & Co. in 1989 and became a Principal in 1995 and co-managing partner in 2006.
 From 1988 to 1989 he was a senior associate in the Capital Funding Group at Security Pacific Business Credit.
 Prior to that, he was a senior real estate analyst at Manufacturers Hanover Trust Company.
 Mr. Frieder received an A.B. from Harvard College.
 Mr. Frieder serves on the board of directors of a number of private companies as well as on the Management Committee of Katonah Debt Advisors.
 Mr. Frieder also serves on the board of directors of Katy Industries, Inc. and Stanadyne Corp.